apartresearch/evaluations-starter/README.md

-# Get started with model evaluation research
+# AI Model Evaluations Quickstart Guide

 Model evaluation is a technical field of AI safety and ML research focused on benchmarking and evaluating models.
 Sub-fields include Benchmarking, Dangerous Capability Evaluations, and Demonstrations.
 Related research topics include the governance of AI, alignment research, and scenario planning for AI.